This post may contain eBay affiliate links. Please read our disclosure policy.

 The player is included in two UD Award Winner holograms from ‘93, with the inserts given a crisp rainbow finish.

-The image is also different for each one, to reflect the award given. #EB2 was for steals, while #EB8 was earned for assists.
+The image is also different for each one, reflecting the award. #EB2 was for steals, while #EB8 was earned for assists.

 15. 1996 Chris Webber International Hologram Upper Deck #H9